WICG/navigation-api/README.md

 - The user pressing the stop button will have no effect, and after ten seconds `document.body` will get updated anyway with the destination URL of the original navigation.
 - Navigation to another URL will not prevent the fact that in ten seconds `document.body.innerHTML`  will be updated to show the original destination URL.

-See [the companion document](./interception-details.md#trying-to-interrupt-a-slow-navigation-but-the-navigate-handler-doesnt-care) for full details on exactly what happens in such scenarios.

 ### Transitional time after navigation interception

 Although calling `event.transitionWhile()` to [intercept a navigation](#navigation-monitoring-and-interception) and convert it into a single-page navigation immediately and synchronously updates `location.href`, `appHistory.current`, and the URL bar, the promise passed to `transitionWhile()` might not settle for a while.
 During this transitional time, before the promise settles and the `navigatesuccess` or `navigateerror` events fire, an additional API is available, `appHistory.transition`.
 It has the following properties: